 With whom we share your information

-Information may be shared between appropriate staff members in order for them to carry out their jobs.
-Limited information, on a ‘need-to-know’ basis, is provided to volunteers of The Burger Centre to provide a service on behalf of The Burger Centre.
+Information may be shared between appropriate staff members for them to carry out their jobs.
+Limited information, on a ‘need-to-know’ basis, is provided to employees and volunteers of The Burger Centre to provide a service on behalf of The Burger Centre.

 The Burger Centre is a beneficiary of the Jewish Communal Appeal (JCA) and may, from time to time, provide JCA with information on donation details.